Raneon/m4-portfolio/README.md

 https://raneon.github.io/m4-portfolio/

-This project is a personal portfolio
+This project is a personal portfolio in the context of apx.school full stack developemnt course

 -Reponsive design
 -Vanilla JS & CSS components
--Fetch function to retrieve CMS data from contenful & to perform HTTP POST request to send contact form data
+-Use of Fetch function to retreive data from CMS API -Use of template tag to add any number of desired items from CMS -Contact form with HTTP POST request to send contact form data